Proof of Reserves vs a Financial-Statement Audit: What They Are Not (2026)

 What a financial-statement audit is

 A financial-statement audit is a comprehensive examination of the financial statements by a registered accounting firm under professional standards, resulting in an opinion.
 It addresses assertions across the whole entity — existence, completeness, rights and obligations, valuation, presentation — including liabilities and going concern.
 It can only be performed by a registered firm.
-A PoR/valuation/calculation report, by contrast, may be provided by a registered firm, an unregistered firm, or another third party, and often provides no assurance as to the reliability of the information.
+A PoR, valuation, or calculation report, by contrast, may be provided by a registered firm, an unregistered firm, or another third party, and often provides no assurance as to the reliability of the information.

 The limitations to state plainly